RTEMS/rtems-docs/posix-compliance/preface.rst

 ``ENOSYS`` (for not implemented) makes it significantly easier to port code from a UNIX environment without modifying it.

+In general, adding missing methods is always an open project for a volunteer.
+If considering addressing missing methods, please discuss this on mailing list.
+Some are properly implemented in the Newlib C Standard Library used by RTEMS.
+Others may require target architecture specific implementations.
+Still others may be impossible to implement without multiple processes or can only be implemented in a restricted fashion.

-Each chapter in this document presents the alignment of RTEMS with a specific standard version or defined profile.
+The next chapter in this document describes each of the standards with which the RTEMS alignment is tracked.
+Each subsequent chapter in this document presents the alignment of RTEMS with a specific standard version or defined profile.
 Each section with a chapter details the alignment of a specific header file relative to the chapter's standard or profile.
 The implementation status of the items required by the standard are listed.